exploratoria/exploratoria.github.io/notes.md

 	* No external js or css files other then standard Three.js files
 	* In other words, code for dummies

+Absolute URLs are recommended for items that would otherwise have issues with loading into Code-Edit-View.

 ### Browser Support